kayleeforu/kayleeforu/README.md

 </table>

 ### A little about me:
-I am learning in Latvia at Riga Technical University.
+I am studying in Latvia at Riga Technical University.
 I am 19 years old, and willing to learn more in IT field, for instance, new languages, technologies and ways to achieve the desired goals.

 ### Contact me:
 You can contact me: